virtualidentityag/vi-frontend-hub/src/fundamentals-1.md

 If you do not have an account at GitHub.com already, go to: https://github.com/join and create an account.
 Please note that GitHub is a professional social network and choose an appropriate username.

-And since you will soon be added to the <i>virtualidenityag</i> organization on GitHub, it's required that you enable two-factor authentication as a extra layer of protection.
+And since you will soon be added to the <i>virtualidenityag</i> organization on GitHub, it is required that you enable two-factor authentication as a extra layer of protection.
 To do so, go to *settings > security*.
-There are three methods you can choose from (Authenticator app, Security keys and SMS).
-Just pick the one you're most comfortable with.
+There are three methods you can choose from (Authenticator app, Security keys or SMS).
+Just pick the one you are most comfortable with.

 #### Create a repository on GitHub
 Login to [GitHub](http://github.com/login) and create a [new repository](https://github.com/new).

 Choose a *repository name* for this project.
-Take a name of your own choice, be creative! - or use this level's name "busy-blackbird-page" if you're lazy :-)
+Take a name of your own choice, be creative! - or use this level's name "busy-blackbird-page" if you are lazy :-)

 #### Clone GitHub repository locally
 For this step you need to know more about the command line and how to use it.
-Open your computer's command line and clone the new repository from github with `git clone <your github URL>` to get a local copy.
+Open your computer's command line and clone the new repository from gitHub with `git clone <your github URL>` to get a local copy.

 #### Add a new file to the empty repository locally
-After cloning your remote repository you need to add files to it.
+After cloning your remote repository, you need to add files to it.
 For this exercise we will create the README file for our project.

 Go to your code editor, create a new file and write a nice description about your repository.
 Save your file with the name "README.md" and stage your changes using `git add README.md`.

 #### Commit and Push your new file
 At this point your file is created and staged, you need to add a message that explains what you did and commit those changes.
 For that you use `git commit -m " "`.
 Where "-m" means message and inside the quotes you should write something that describes what you did (example: you can use `git commit -m "Add README file"`).

-Now that your file is commited you need to send it to the project's remote repository so everybody can see your changes.
+Now that your file is committed you need to send it to the project's remote repository so everybody can see your changes.
 For that you need to use `git push` and that's it!
 You have pushed your first file to your remote repository 😄

 #### Create new Branch